yuanpli/datamgr-cli/README.md

 ## Features

-- Supports multiple database types (DM/MySQL/PostgreSQL/SQLite, etc.), with DM as the default
+- Supports multiple database types (DaMeng/MySQL/PostgreSQL/SQLite/Oracle, etc.), with DaMeng as the default
 - Provides a unified interface for table operations
 - SQL-like command syntax
 - Interactive CLI with auto-completion and command history